Get started with generative AI and agents in Microsoft Foundry

 Chat with the model

-You can use the playground to explore the model by chatting with it and observing the effect of changes to settings like its instructions (sometimes called the system prompt) and parameters.
+You can use the playground to explore the model by chatting with it.

 1. Use the button at the bottom of the left navigation pane to hide it and give yourself more room to work with.